natario1/ViewPrinter/README.md

 # Contributions

 You are welcome to contribute with suggestions or pull requests.
+To contact me,
+<a href="mailto:mat.iavarone@gmail.com">send an email.</a>